Aarhus University Seal

 Tryk her for PDF

-Emily Virginia Hus, S22, Communication & Language Specialist at Søstrene Grene
+Emily Virginia Hus, S22, copywriting and localisation specialist at Søstrene Grene

 What are you doing now?
 And what have you been doing since finishing uni?